joego/readme-creator/README.md

 # readme-creator
-npm Module for creating a README.md file based on asnwers to questions on terminal
+npm Module for creating a README.md file based on asnwers to questions on bash terminal.

+## Setup
-## Install
+1. Install
 ```
 npm install readme-creator
 ```

-## Usage
 1. Add a script key with `readme` to your project's `package.json` file.
 ```
 "scripts": {
-  "start": "readme"
+  "readme": "readme"
 }
 ```

+## Usage
-1. Run the added script.
+1. In the root folder of your project run the added script.
 ```
-npm start
+npm run readme
 ```